dkersten/accumulator-game-vue/README.md

 You can play a version [here](https://accumulator-game.netlify.app/).

 And if you're impatient you can play a version with a ton of starting money [here](https://accumulator-game-cheaty-version.netlify.app/).
-Note this version does not have the real world people richest list.

 ![Image of Accumulator Game user interface](http://danielkersten.io/assets/project-accumulator-game.png)